New England Journal of Medicine July 02, 2015

 Setting

-Outcome The change in body weight from baseline to week 56, and the proportion of participants who lost at least 5% or more than 10% of their baseline body weight.
+Outcome Co-primary endpoints: The change in body weight and the proportions of patients losing at least 5% and more than 10% of their initial body weight at week 56.

 Study Limitations